"We Enforce the Law of the Jungle!"Police Force

 is that the game was originally intended to be a Batman

 license, with the police car as the Batmobile and the Jail as the Bat Cave.
-The game was rethemed when a deal could not be reached.
+The game was rethemed when Data East got the rights instead.

 A digital version of Police Force